-Among the Hephthalite principalities, the Muslim sources show that there was a kind of solidarity.
-When the Arab general al-Aḥnaf b. al-Qays campaigned in Marw al-Rūdh, Tālaqān, Fāryāb, Gūzgūn, Herāt and Bādghīs in 652/3 CE, he fought not only the Hephthalites from these places, but also those from Chaghāniyān who came for assistance.
-Shaban and Haug sensibly point out that the Turks who raided to the east of Nīshāpūr in 683/4 CE, when the Arabs in Khurasan were preoccupied with tribal factions, were actually the Hephthalites.
-And the third case is the coordinated insurrection led by Nīzak against Qutayba from 708 to 710 CE.
+The Muslim sources show that there was a kind of solidarity among the Hephthalite principalities.
+When the Arab general, Al-Aḥnaf ibn al-Qays campaigned in Marw al-Rūdh, Ṭālaqān, Fāryāb, Gūzgūn, Herāt and Bādghīs in 652-653 CE, he fought not only the Hephthalites from these places, but also those from Chaghāniyān who came to assist.
+Shaban and Haug plausibly state that the Turks who raided to the east of Nīshāpūr in 683/4 CE, when the Arabs in Khurasan were preoccupied with tribal factions, were actually the Hephthalites.
+A third example of this solidarity is the coordinated insurrection led by Nīzak against Qutayba from 708 to 710 CE.

-The solidarity was most probably built on common culture and common region Buddhism.
-An example is Nīzak most probably played the religious card to rally allies to his side.
-He traveled to Balkh and prayed in the Nawbahār monastery in 708 CE; only afterwards, he wrote to invite his allies to rebel against Qutayba.
+This solidarity was most probably built on a common culture and common adherence to Buddhism.
+Nīzak most probably played the religious card to rally his allies.
+He traveled to Balkh and prayed in the Nawbahār monastery in 708 CE, writing to invite his allies to rebel against Qutayba only afterwards.

-Nevertheless, the solidarity is expected to be both limited and fragile, since it was based on common interests, either to defend the raiding Arabs or for expansion.
-On the one hand, not every Hephthalite principality would join the coalition on every occasion, for example both Chaghāniyān and Baghlān were not part of the insurrection led by Nīzak; on the other hand, the alliance lacked sturdiness in front of real challenges such as the cruel punitive expeditions that Qutayba led.
+Nevertheless, the solidarity was probably limited and fragile since it was based on particular self-interests held in common, either to defend themselves against raiding Arabs or for expand their domains.
+Not every Hephthalite principality would join the coalition on every occasion: for example, both Chaghāniyān and Baghlān were not part of the insurrection led by Nīzak.
+The alliance lacked robustness in the face of tough challenges such as the cruel punitive expeditions that Qutayba led.

-As for the Nīzak dynasty, despite being a nominal vassal of the Yabghū dynasty and a subordinate of the supreme Hephthalite dynasty in Bāghlān, it was the most formidable military power in Ṭukhāristān in the 700s.
-And its power nourished its appetite for independence.
+The Nīzak dynasty, despite being a nominal vassal of the Yabghū dynasty and a subordinate of the supreme Hephthalite dynasty in Baghlān, was the most formidable military power in Ṭukhāristān in the 700s CE and its power nourished its appetite for independence.
 The dynasty allied with the marzbān of Marw against Yazdegerd, since both rulers were against the Sasanian monarch’s attempt to establish a central administration in their realms.
-In the late 7th and the early 8th centuries, the biggest threat to its independence was not the Yabghū dynasty from the east, but the Arabs from the west.
-Nīzak is expected to attempt to forge an alliance with both the Hephthalites and the Yabghū to fight the common enemy the Arabs.
-What happened, however, was that he detained his lord.
+In the late 7th and early 8th centuries, the biggest threat to its independence was not the Yabghū dynasty from the east, but the Arabs from the west.
+Nīzak probably attempted to forge an alliance with both the Hephthalites and the Yabghū to fight the common enemy, the Arabs.
+However he ended up detaining his own sovereign lord.

 2.3 The tribal feuds between the Turks and the Hephthalites

-Why did Nīzak detained his lord the Yabghū instead of allying with him when the Arabs were expanding to Ṭukhāristān in 709 CE?
-Shaban proposes that he acted likewise so the Yabghū’s vassals would join in the insurrection to defend their lord.
-The logic is, however, weird, since the Yabghū was clearly treated as a captive, although he was put in golden fetters.
-Al-Kūfī’s record that Nīzak looted the Yabghū’s golden girdle further reinforces the argument.
-In short, the relations between Nīzak and the Yabghū was hostile.
-Is the hostility related to their ethnic identity, namely Nīzak as a Hephthalite and the Yabghū a Turk?
+Why did Nīzak detained his lord, the Yabghū, instead of allying with him when the Arabs were expanding into Ṭukhāristān in 709 CE?
+Shaban proposes that he acted in that way so that the Yabghū’s vassals would join in the insurrection to defend their lord.
+The is a strange logic, however, since the Yabghū was clearly treated as a captive, though placed in golden fetters.
+Al-Kūfī’s record that Nīzak looted the Yabghū’s golden girdle further reinforces this argument that relations between Nīzak and the Yabghū were hostile.
+Was this hostility related to their differing ethnic identities, with Nīzak a Hephthalite and the Yabghū a Turk?

-Not only Nīzak was hostile to the Yabghū, but also the Shadh, the supreme ruler of the Hephthalites, referred to the Yabghū as both his lord and enemy.
-Although the origin and development of the hostility is not clear, the isolation of the Yabghū from the Western Turks emboldened the Hephthalite princiaplies, especially those in western Ṭukhāristān, to challenge the hegemony of the Turks and seek for independence.
+Nīzak was not only hostile to the Yabghū, but also the Shadh, the supreme ruler of the Hephthalites, who referred to the Yabghū as both his lord and enemy.
+Although the origin and development of the hostility is not entirely clear, the isolation of the Yabghū from the Western Turks emboldened the Hephthalite principalities, especially those in western Ṭukhāristān, to challenge the hegemony of the Turks and seek for independence.